Full-time: 4 years

 If you want a strong platform for success on our BSc (Hons) Geography, why not consider taking a foundation year first?
 It could be the start of a journey which opens up a whole world of career opportunities.

-- Choose a route which is ideal if you are embarking on a fresh career direction, exploring a new subject area or don’t quite meet the entry requirements to join our honours degree straight away
+- Choose a route which is ideal if you are embarking on a fresh career direction or exploring a new subject area

 - Start your studies at foundation year stage for a thorough grounding in the subject and achieve your full honours degree in four years